Dengue Virus: Reporting and Surveillance

 Provider resources

-Dengue virus testing can be requested through the Wisconsin State Laboratory of Hygiene (WSLH) using an arbovirus PCR panel (includes tests for dengue, Zika, and chikungunya viruses) or dengue IgM antibody capture enzyme-linked immunosorbent assay (MAC-ELISA).
-The WSLH will forward specimens with positive dengue IgM results to CDC for confirmatory testing by plaque reduction neutralization test (PRNT).
+Dengue testing is available at many commercial labs.
+Dengue virus testing can also be requested through the Wisconsin State Laboratory of Hygiene (WSLH) using a RT-PCR panel (includes tests for dengue, Zika, and chikungunya viruses) or dengue IgM antibody capture enzyme-linked immunosorbent assay (MAC-ELISA).
+The WSLH will automatically forward positive specimens to CDC for serotyping or serologic confirmation by plaque reduction neutralization testing (PRNT).

-The arbovirus PCR panel and dengue IgM testing are available at the WSLH either fee-for-service or fee-exempt.
+The Arbovirus PCR panel (test code SS02310) and dengue IgM antibody test (test code SS02272) are available at the WSLH either fee-for-service (no prior approval needed) or fee-exempt (prior approval needed).
 Prior approval is not required to submit specimens to WSLH for dengue testing, unless fee-exempt testing is being requested.

-To obtain fee-exempt testing, patients must meet the Division of Public Health (DPH) epidemiological, clinical, and travel exposure criteria.
-Please contact a vectorborne disease epidemiologist at 608-267-9003 or DHSDPHBCD@dhs.wisconsin.gov to obtain fee-exempt approval prior to specimen submission.
+To request fee-exempt testing at WSLH, please contact a DPH vectorborne disease epidemiologist at 608-267-9003 or DHSDPHBCD@dhs.wisconsin.gov prior to specimen submission.

 Instructions for collection and shipping of clinical specimens to the WSLH: